 Prices start at $201,945 for the V8 S. This is a big figure, but compared with the main rivals it’s actually at the cheaper end of the serious sports car market.

-Get the best price on a new Jaguar F-Type by clicking here.
+Get PD to find you the best price on a new Jaguar F-Type by clicking here.

 2014 Jaguar F-Type V8 S – THE SPECS